xawellington/eeee346-s24-hw7/README.md

 # Usage of Inheritance

 This homework assignment explores inheritance by defining a base class Cipher.
-The Cipher class is meant to define common behavior for all cipher classes (AutokeyCiper and CaesarCipher) that inherit from it.
+The Cipher class is meant to define common behavior for all cipher classes (AutokeyCipher and CaesarCipher) that inherit from it.

-For example, all ciphers are expected to have an encode() function and a decode() function.
-Please read the comments in the Cipher.h and complete the class.

 # Usage of Polymorphism

-The Cipher class defines the encode(), decode(), and isValidCharacter() member functions, however it should not implement them.
-The Cipher class is meant to be abstract because its member functions should be inherited but only implemented in the derived classes.
-Thus, the member functions should be pure virtual functions to make Cipher to be an abstract class.
+The Cipher class defines the encode(), decode(), and isValidCharacter() member functions, but it should not implement them.
+The Cipher class is meant to be abstract, which means that its member functions should be inherited but only implemented in the derived classes.
+Thus, the member functions should be pure virtual functions.

-Furthermore, the main function (provided) demonstrates polymorphism by using base class pointers (Cipher) to call derived class objects.
+Furthermore, the main function (provided) demonstrates polymorphism by using a base class pointer (cipher) to call derived class objects.
 The derived classes in this case are the CaesarCipher and AutokeyCipher.
 Each of these classes has its own implementations for encode() and decode() functions.

 # Caesar Cipher